-Bayern Munich v FC Augsburg
+Lewandowski scores late Bayern winner from spot

 Post update

-Foul by André Hahn (FC Augsburg).
+Foul by Jamal Musiala (FC Bayern München).

 Post update